u451f/blocked-perl/README.txt

             #               ...
             #       ]

+SSL Warning!
+    Currently, SSL_verify_mode is set to SSL_VERIFY_NONE, so we currently cannot be sure of who we're talking to.

 METHODS
   url( <string> )
     Sets/gets the URL to check

   push_request()
     Performs a push of the instance's url to the network.
-Currently, SSL_verify_mode is set to SSL_VERIFY_NONE, so we cannot currently be sure of who we're talking to.
 Results can be retrieved from push_response().

     Returns self, dies on all errors.